Office of Elementary and Secondary Education, Department of Education.

 This priority is:

-Expand the capacity of State educational agencies (SEAs) to provide training and technical assistance to local educational agencies (LEAs) for the development and implementation of high-quality school emergency operations plans (EOPs).
+Projects to increase the long-term internal capacity of SEAs to provide training and technical assistance to LEAs for the development and implementation of high-quality school EOPs.

-(1) Provide an established point of contact (e.g., person or office) for school emergency management issues and submit that information to the U.S. Department of Education (Department) no later than the project start date;
+(1) Provide an established point of contact (e.g., person or office) for school emergency management issues and submit that information to the Department no later than the project start date;

 (3) Provide training and technical assistance to LEAs on developing or enhancing memoranda of understanding with community partners (e.g., local government, law enforcement, public safety or emergency management, public health, and mental health agencies); and

-Application Requirements: The following requirements apply to all applications submitted under this competition.
-The applicant must provide a plan that includes the following:
+Application Requirements: Each application must contain a plan that includes the following:

-(1) Information on: (a) Training, technical assistance, and resources the applicant currently provides to LEAs on emergency management; and (b) the proposed number of LEAs, including rural LEAs that might not otherwise have full access to school emergency management training and resources, that would receive training and technical assistance resulting in the development and implementation of high-quality school EOPs under the applicant's proposal.
+(c) The proposed number of LEAs, including rural LEAs that might not otherwise have full access to school emergency management training and resources, that would receive training and technical assistance to improve their school EOPs under the applicant's proposal.

-(3) Identification of a process for the coordination and sustainability of support that will be provided to LEAs so that they can continue to improve their schools' EOPs beyond the period of Federal financial assistance.
+(3) A description of a process for the coordination and sustainability of support that will be provided to LEAs so that they can continue to improve their schools' EOPs beyond the period of Federal financial assistance.

 These definitions are: